Breda Four: Ferdinand aus der Fünten

 Ferdinand aus der Fünten (born 1909) joined the Central Agency for Jewish Emigration in Amsterdam in September 1941.
 He eventually became deputy chief under Lages, through which he took daily charge of the deportations in Amsterdam.
 He was also involved in the clearance of various institutions, including Het Apeldoornsche Bosch.
+The court initially sentenced him to life in prison in December 1949, but this was overturned in cassation and he was sentenced to death on 12 July 1950.